wbic16/libphext-rs/README.md

 * merge: verifies that two phext documents can be zipper-merged (intersection)
 * subtract: verifies that we can prune all of the coordinates from a second phext document
 * normalize: verifies that empty scrolls are pruned from the given phext document

+### Regressions

+1. While working on the exollama project, I found an input that caused libphext to stall - I was trying to insert a scroll with index=100, which wasn't supported prior to v0.2.0.
+Performance tuning for exollama will be coming soon, so I bumped the coordinate limit to 1000 for now.